daytonaio/daytona/README.md

 ## Getting Started
 ### Requirements

-Daytona itself has a tiny memory and cpu requirements and will run on any machine.
-It can create development environments (Workspaces) both locally or on remote targets.

-Before you create a development environment using Daytona, ensure you meet the following requirements:
+Before starting the installation script, please go over all the necessary requirements:
 - __Hardware Resources__: Depending on the project requirements, ensure your machine has sufficient resources.
-Usually a minimum hardware specification is at least 1cpu, 2GB of RAM and 10GB of disk space.
-For optimal performance we advise to allocate more resources depending on the project complexity.
+Minimum hardware specification is 1cpu, 2GB of RAM and 10GB of disk space.

-*Note.
-If using `docker-provider`

-- __Docker__: Ensure Docker is installed and running on the target machine.
-Daytona `docker-provider` relies on Docker to create and manage development environments.
+- __Docker__: Ensure Docker is installed and running.

-Please verify these requirements to ensure a smooth installation and operation of Daytona on your system.

 ### Installing Daytona
 Daytona allows you to manage your Development Environments using the Daytona CLI.
 To install it, please execute the following command: